thakreyn/learning-go-lco/06mytime/memoryManagement.md

-# Time Management in Go
+# Memory Management in Go

 In Golang, memory management happens automatically in Go.
 The allocation and de-allocation happens automatically.